gvwilson/thirdbit/_posts/2015/2015-01-01-things-i-wont-do-this-year.md

   </dt>
   <dd>
     <p>
-      Or the drums, or maybe piano&mdash;I haven't played piano in over thirty years, but listening to my daughter learn it has made me wish I still could.
+      Or the drums, or maybe piano–I haven't played piano in over thirty years, but listening to my daughter learn it has made me wish I still could.
     </p>
   </dd>